xdy/xdy-pf2e-workbench/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Before you create the bug report**

+* Have you checked that this issue hasn't already been reported on https://github.com/xdy/xdy-pf2e-workbench/issues?
+* Have you tried with all Foundry modules disabled?
+* Have you tried to update your browser?
+(Do note that Safari is not supported).

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'